SeifKhaled13/my_github_gui/README.md

 3. Install the required libraries by running the following command: pip install requests wxPython

-4. Download the pre-built executable (`GitHubIDFinder.exe`) from the [Releases](https://github.com/SeifKhaled13/my_github_gui/releases) section of this repository.
+4. Download the zip file (`GitHubIDFinder.zip`) from the [Releases](https://github.com/SeifKhaled13/my_github_gui/releases) section of this repository.

+5. Extract the zip file

-5. Double-click `GitHubIDFinder.exe` to run the application.
+6. Double-click `GitHubIDFinder.exe` to run the application.

-6. Enter your GitHub PAT in the provided input field.
+7. Enter your GitHub PAT in the provided input field.

-7. Click the "Fetch GitHub ID" button to retrieve your GitHub User ID.
+8. Click the "Fetch GitHub ID" button to retrieve your GitHub User ID.

-8. The result will be displayed on the screen.
+9. The result will be displayed on the screen.

 ## Credits